Radiologic Technology (DMI)

 Radiographic Positioning & Procedures I

 Provides the knowledge base necessary to perform imaging procedures of the upper extremities and shoulder girdle, lower extremities and pelvic girdle, bony thorax, chest, upper airway, and plain abdomen.
 Covers criteria for optimal diagnostic images, including anatomical structures shown, as well as corrective positioning action to be taken for sub-optimal images.
-Lecture: 2 credit hours (30 contact hours).
-Lab: 2 credit hours (60 contact hours).
+Lecture: 2 credits (30 contact hours).
+Lab: 2 credits (60 contact hours).

 Attributes: Technical